 2. Save for Retirement

-To retire comfortably, you will need enough money saved to generate 80% of your pre-retirement income.
-That being said, it is never too early to start saving for retirement, and there is no better time to tuck money away than into your Individual Retirement Account (IRA) than when you get your tax refund.
+To retire comfortably, you contribute to a 401(k).
+You will need enough money saved for years to come to generate 80% of your pre-retirement income.
+It ould help you to reach many of your financial goals.
+That being said, it is never too early to start saving for retirement.
+There is no better time to tuck money away than into your traditional or Roth Individual Retirement Account (IRA) than when you get your taxes.

 3. Invest in Real Estate